MPS stands for Member of Preferred Sex. That is the complete definition of MPS in the context of the Rice Purity Test.

 Why Does the Test Use MPS Instead of 'Partner' or 'Person'?

 MPS solved that problem efficiently.
 It is a single abbreviation that makes any question about romantic or physical interaction automatically apply to straight, gay, bisexual, and any other orientation.
-Replacing ‘a man’ or ‘a woman’ with ‘a MPS’ in each question made the test inclusive with minimal rewording.
+The term 'partner' implies a committed relationship — which many test questions explicitly do not require.
+'MPS' preserves the romantic or sexual framing while removing the gender assumption.

 Today the abbreviation feels dated to many users — which is precisely why thousands of people search for it each month.
-The test itself was written before gender-neutral language became standard in everyday speech, so MPS reads as unusual even though its function is entirely inclusive.

 Complete Rice Purity Test Glossary — Every Confusing Term Explained